shubhamKGIT/MultiGpuSims/README.md

 ## -------------------------------------- ##
-## Single simulation multiple contianer
+## Single simulation multi-GPU (also called CARLA multi-GPU rendering option), 1 Primary & 8 Secondary servers

+About: multi-GPU server mode where you launch one primary server and multiple secondary servers, each secondary tied to a GPU and rendering sensors for actors in the shared world.
+Clients only connect to the primary.

+In more detail:
+1. CARLA supports multi-GPU rendering mode (primary server + secondary servers).
+2. In this mode, one GPU handles physics + world, and additional GPUs handle sensor rendering in parallel.
+3. This means: multiple hero vehicles, each with heavy sensor suites (camera, LiDAR, semantic segmentation, etc.), can spread their rendering load across GPUs.
+4. You don’t need separate servers per hero vehicle — you run one world, multiple heroes, and CARLA distributes the sensor render tasks.

+### Workflows

+#### docker compose
 docker-compose.yml launches 1 primary (CPU-only) + 8 secondaries (one per A100 GPU).
 It uses clean porting, GPU pinning via NVIDIA_VISIBLE_DEVICES, and off-screen rendering.
-To orchestrate with docker-compose.yml, run:
+* To orchestrate with docker-compose.yml, run: *

-#### docker compose
 '''
 docker compose up -d
 '''
-#### Check GPUs:
+* Check GPUs: *
 '''
 watch -n1 nvidia-smi
 '''

-Purpose: run CARLA in multi-GPU mode.
+### Purpose: run CARLA in multi-GPU mode.
 One world only (all ego vehicles, traffic, pedestrians share the same physics world).
 Layout:
 1 primary server (-nullrhi, CPU only) → runs physics, synchronizes ticks.